575969960/Git-learning/README.md

 # Git-learning
-learn how to use gthub
+learn how to use github